📌 OpenRun now enables easy app deployments to Kubernetes. Learn more.

 Project Goals

-The goal of this project is to make it easy for individuals and teams to develop and manage lightweight full stack applications in a secure manner.
-OpenRun aims to make it easy to install and manage secure self-hosted web applications with minimal operational overhead.
+The goal of this project is to make it easy for individuals and teams to develop and deploy web applications declaratively, with minimal operational overhead.
 Easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials are goals.
+Deploying on a single machine or deploying across on a cluster on Kubernetes should use the same config.

-A single developer should be able to manage the full application lifecycle: frontend and backend development and production deployment.
-Deployments should support a GitOps approach, with automatic preview environment to verify changes before making them live.
+Application deployments should support a GitOps approach.
 It should be easy, for the original developer or a new one, to make application code changes and deploy - after six months or after six years.

 FAQ